 Some countries have policies that restrict internet access or that limit access to specific kinds of content.
 Ethiopia, Turkey, UAE, Oman, Belarus, North Korea, Cuba, China, Russia, Saudi Arabia, Pakistan, Vietnam, Syria and Iran are known to be particularly strict.
 And while I won’t be going to Syria because it’s still a war zone, some of these other countries are on the tourist trail.

-I was in Cuba last year and even getting internet access was a tricky dance involving under the counter deals with dudes lurking in public parks.
+When I visited Cuba, simply getting internet access was a tricky dance involving under the counter deals with sketchy dudes lurking in public parks.

 Read More: If you are keen to visit Cuba, check out this guide with practical tips on how to prepare.